pragsmike/PromptCritical/docs/compositional-semantics-for-prompt-combination.md

+## Compositional semantics for combining prompts

+Consider the algebra of prompts.
+They are analogous to programs, so program synthesis is relevant.
+But they are natural language, so nlp techniques are also relevant.

+Syntactic manipulations can induce semantic changes.
+Recombination at the semantic level is also possible and may be fruitful to investigate.

+What research efforts should we look into?

+Research areas include Lambek’s pregroups, the body of work and software tools from the Stanford NLP group.
+Our goal is to find operations that preserve, combine, and amplify semantic entailments while discouraging or disallowing contradictions and other nonsense.

+However, a bit of nonsense can sometimes spur creative novelty.
+This might be useful in generating prompts, but not for certain tasks that require strict preservation of semantics like removal of html tags.

-You've identified the core challenge: we need **compositional semantics for prompt engineering** - operations that respect meaning while enabling controlled creativity.
+The core challenge: we need **compositional semantics for prompt engineering** - operations that respect meaning while enabling controlled creativity.
 Here are the key research areas:

 **Formal semantic composition:**
 - **Combinatory Categorial Grammar (CCG)** - extends Lambek's pregroups with more flexible composition rules